-Wellness products revenues are largely from sales to distributors of the Company's Kuida products in Colombia, which started distribution in the fourth quarter of 2018.
-First sales of Kuida began in the UK in the first quarter of 2020, selling 1,270 units through on-line shopping sites and live-TV streams.
+Wellness products revenues are largely from sales to distributors of the Company's KuidaTM products in Colombia, which started distribution in the Q4 2018.
+First sales of Kuida began in the UK in the Q1 2020.

 The COVID-19 pandemic caused the closure of retail stores and a general economic recession.
-As a result, sales in Q2 2020 are below Q1 2020 sales with most of Q2 2020 sales being achieved through on-line shop and other digital platforms in Colombia.
-Marketing efforts for the Kuida line of products will continue to focus on digital platforms and its own on-line shop with the on-going pandemic.
+As a result, similar to Q2 2020, sales in Q3 2020 are below Q1 2020 sales with most of Q3 2020 sales being achieved through online shop and other digital platforms in Colombia.
+Marketing efforts for the Kuida line of products will continue to focus on digital platforms and its own online shop with the ongoing pandemic.
 Opportunities, however, are surfacing internationally for the Kuida products and the Company entered into new distribution arrangements in Spain and Hong Kong to expand its outreach.
-Additionally, in the last quarter of 2020 the Company will focus on re-activating key markets in the UK and the USA through both strategic partnerships and on-line platforms.
+Additionally, in the last quarter of 2020 the Company will focus on re-activating key markets in the UK and the USA through both strategic partnerships and online platforms.